houking-can/PDFConverter/README.md

 4. If you run this repository directly, you may skip step 1 and 2.
 Just compile and run in Visual Studio.

 ## Extension
-If you want to convert pdf to other formats, such as doc , txt, etc. Just modify a line code in:
+If you want to convert pdf to other formats, such as doc .
+Just modify a line code in:
 ```
 object[] saveAsParam1 = { savefileName + ".html", "com.adobe.acrobat.html-3-20" };
 ```
-cConvIDs are supported by Acrobat library.
-The string ids are as follows:
+with the cConvIDs supported by Acrobat library.
+The list of cConvIDs are as follows:

 cConvID| extension | comment
 -|:-: |:-: